Two and a Half Men season 11: Critical reception

 Sam Moore of Yahoo said: "Despite the criticisms and cast breakdowns, Two and a Half Men keeps surviving, and in my opinion, the show right now is the best it has ever been.
 Amber Tamblyn has helped breathe life into a show that always seems on the verge of the guillotine and her impact on the show, for me, has been huge and much welcomed."
 Due to Tamblyn's character being gay, the show received praise from the LGBT community who said "The folks who produce Two and a Half Men should be applauded for their efforts to raise some LGBT awareness amidst the often-madcap goings-on in their shows" and that "it keeps getting better and better".

 The Gazette gave a positive review, especially for Kutcher, saying "I think Ashton Kutcher is doing a great job on Two and a Half Men."
 They also praised the "new LGBT angles the show has added."
 Overall they said the show "has never been better."

 They later praised the "new and contemporary directions the show is taking".
-They felt that this season could be remembered as "its finest", they also said it was "one of few shows that makes me laugh nowadays", and they hoped that the show gets renewed for another season.
+They felt that this season could be remembered as "its finest", they also said it was "one of few shows that makes [us] laugh nowadays", and they hoped that the show gets renewed for another season.
 They said that "Two and a Half Men is brilliant, in a silly sort of way."

 The Canadian online edition of TV Guide noted after the season finale only that the series had "come a long way" and that the series was no longer the reviewer's "cup of tea."